 If you or someone you love has sustained personal injuries because of a faulty product, you need an experienced defective product lawyer by your side.
-We have helped thousands of defective products victims in DuPage County, Cook County, Kane County, Kendall County, Lake County, and throughout Illinois and we can help you recover fair compensation.
-To schedule a free initial consultation, with one of our skilled product liability lawyers, contact our Chicago personal injury lawyers today at (312) 300-2515.
+We have helped thousands of defective product victims in DuPage County, Cook County, Kane County, Kendall County, Lake County, and throughout Illinois and we can help you recover fair compensation.

 You may name several responsible parties in a product liability lawsuit.
 Besides the manufacturer of the dangerous equipment, you may also name the retailer or wholesaler.
 This is because all corporations in the supply chain owe a duty of care to consumers to provide safe products.